This soft, microfiber sheet set is available in 18 colors to fit the decor of your bedroom or guest room.

-Fitted sheet fits mattresses up to 21 inches.
-Made of machine-washable, double-brushed microfiber.
+The fitted sheet fits mattresses up to 21 inches.
+It is made of machine-washable, double-brushed microfiber.
 Resists shrinkage, wrinkles, and color fading.
-Available in a large variety of fashionable colors.
+Available in a large variety of fashionable colors that match any aesthetic you want.

 Microfiber material is not as breathable as some users would have liked.